Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * Rotate point 180
 * The letters are drawn with thickness 10: when joining two glyphs at 90 deg angle with a different thickness, it does not look good
 * GUI to build splines by assembling glyphs
-* Control things with keyboard
+* Control more things with keyboard
 * Make the point list scroll when adding points if it is filled

 ### MAYBE